tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 * Negotiation of standalone PQC algorithms and hybrid signature schemes.
-* Phased migration paths, including initial use of hybrid signature schemes, eventual transition to PQ-only certificates, and later migration to new PQ algorithms as cryptanalysis or security policy guidance evolves.
+* Phased migration paths, including initial use of hybrid signature schemes, eventual transition to PQC-only certificates, and later migration to new PQC algorithms as cryptanalysis or security policy guidance evolves.
 * Protection against downgrade attacks across all transition phases.

 ## Support from Hardware Security Modules (HSMs)